ncatlab/nlab-content/pages/4956.md

    \,.
 $$

-This is evident, if maybe still somewhat mysterious, in the internal language of the ambient [[smooth topos]] that we keep alluding to, but to make it entirely explicit and concret notice that the functions here are dually morphisms of smooth algebras
+This is evident, if maybe still somewhat mysterious, in the internal language of the ambient [[smooth topos]] that we keep alluding to, but to make it entirely explicit and concrete notice that the functions here are dually morphisms of smooth algebras

 $$
   C^\infty(\mathbb{R}) \otimes (\mathbb{R} \oplus dx \mathbb{R})